RasmussenLab/vamb/doc/inputs_outputs.md

 If you, for some reason, can't create input files with matching identifiers, and you are 100% sure the order of the sequences is identical in the composition input and abundance input, you can disable this reference hashing with the `--norefcheck` option.

 ## Taxonomy
+### About taxonomy files
-Vamb operates with two kinds of taxonomies:
+Vamb takes one of two kinds of taxonomic files:
 * _Unrefined_ taxonomies give the taxonomic annotation for each contig
 * _Refined_ taxonomies gives the taxonomic annotation _plus a probability estimate_ for each contig